JuDFTteam/masci-tools/docs/source/user_guide/fleur_plots.rst

 Compatible Recipes: ``FleurBands``

-The bandstructure visualization :py:func:`~masci_tools.vis.fleur.plot_fleur_bands()` can be used to
+The bandstructure visualization :py:func:`~masci_tools.vis.fleur.plot_fleur_bands()` can be used to plot

    1. Non-spinpolarized/spinpolarized bandstructures
-   2. Emphasizing weights on all eigenvalues (Also non-spinpolarized and spinpolarized)
+   2. Bandstructures with emphasized weights on all eigenvalues (Also non-spinpolarized and spinpolarized)

 Standard bandstructure
 ^^^^^^^^^^^^^^^^^^^^^^^^